platformsh/platformsh-docs/src/overview/pricing.md

 For Enterprise and Agency Plans you can pay by Purchase Order, for all other plans you need to add a Credit Card to your account.

-We offer a free trial period so you can test the service and see how great they are.
-If ever you need more time to evaluate Platform.sh please contact our sales representatives they can issue you an extra voucher to prolong your test.
+We offer a free trial period so you can test the service and see how great it is.
+If ever you need more time to evaluate Platform.sh please contact our sales representatives.
+They can issue you an extra voucher to prolong your test.

 > In this section we describe the billing in US Dollars, you will be billed in
 > Dollars, Euros or British Pounds depending on where your billing address is.